Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/README.md

 #### Special setup for CSU users
-... involves using a directy that omits the `@` sign.
+... involves using a directory that omits the `@` sign.
 It is not always necessary, but some PERL code fails.

 Below is how I would set up my configuration (username dcking@colostate.edu).